 The Center for Skin Cancer and Melanoma

-Melanoma can arise from moles that often have been inconspicuous over years or suddenly appear on healthy skin.
+Melanoma can arise from moles that often have been inconspicuous over years, or more commonly suddenly appear on healthy skin.

-Patients at the center often have a personal or family history of melanoma, or have numerous brown or black skin moles.
+Patients at The Center for Skin Cancer and Melanoma often have a personal or family history of melanoma, or have numerous brown or black skin moles.

-Total body mapping together with digital dermoscopy has become a tool for monitoring high risk patients with personal or family history of melanoma or worrisome moles.
-Suspicious lesions can be marked in the clinical photo and then be observed through time.
+Total body mapping together with digital dermoscopy have become a tool for monitoring high risk patients with a personal or family history of melanoma or worrisome moles.
+This technology allows us to detect melanoma at its earliest stage.
+When treated early, melanoma is most manageable.

-The exam, which takes about 10 minutes, is painless.
-Patients can follow the exam on the screen.
+During the procedure, patients can follow the exam on the screen.